 Telling your partner you love them is a great way to keep your marriage happy and healthy.
 And to do that it’s not necessary to say the three words ‘I love you’ every single time.
 In fact, you can also express your love through other sweet and kind gestures.

-As mentined earlier, nonverbal communication in marriage involves things such as body language, maintaining eye contact, your facial expressions, and gestures, etc. It’s essential that you express affection towards your spouse in a physical, non-sexual way to keep a marriage healthy.
+As mentioned earlier, nonverbal communication in marriage involves things such as body language, maintaining eye contact, your facial expressions, and gestures, etc. It’s essential that you express affection towards your spouse in a physical, non-sexual way to keep a marriage healthy.

 To show your affection toward them, you can make use of simple gestures such as holding their hands or rubbing their shoulders while watching TV, or even giving them an expected hug.